chalk-it-up/slate/source/includes/charity/booking/0_add.md

 Parameter | Description
 --------- | -----------
-event_id | The id of the event to be booked user_id | The user id booking the event comments | Any comments that are associated with the booking
+event_id | The id of the event to be booked event_date | The date of the event to be booked user_id | The user id booking the event comments | Any comments that are associated with the booking